-At the beginning of certain academic semesters, the Department of Earth and Planetary Sciences (EPS) will offer an undergraduate field trip aboard SEA's Pacific research vessel, the SSV Robert C. Seamans.
-Sophomore EPS concentrators will be able to take advantage of the state-of-the-art research tools available aboard the ship as they see first-hand the science, systems, and earth processes they learn about in the classroom.
+At the beginning of certain academic semesters, the Department of Earth and Planetary Sciences (EPS) offers an undergraduate field trip aboard SEA's Pacific research vessel, the SSV Robert C. Seamans.
+Sophomore EPS concentrators are able to take advantage of the state-of-the-art research tools available aboard the ship as they see first-hand the science, systems, and earth processes they learn about in the classroom.

 Seafloor mapping and bottom topography